ProlificDreamer: High-Fidelity and Diverse Text-to-3D Generation with Variational Score Distillation

 One of the most successful applications of diffusion models is text-to-image generation~\cite{saharia2022photorealistic,ramesh2022hierarchical,rombach2022high}, where the noise prediction model $\vepsilon_\phi(\x_t,t,y)$ is conditioned on a text prompt $y$.
 In practice, classifier-free guidance (CFG~\cite{ho2022classifier}) is a key technique for trading off the quality and diversity of the samples, which modifies the model by $\hat\vepsilon_\phi(\x_t,t,y)\coloneqq (1+s)\vepsilon_\phi(\x_t,t,y) - s \vepsilon_\phi(\x_t,t,\varnothing)$, where $\varnothing$ is a special ``empty'' text prompt representing for the unconditional case, and $s>0$ is the guidance scale.
 A larger guidance scale usually improves the text-image alignment but reduces diversity.

 \textbf{Text-to-3D generation by score distillation sampling (SDS)~\cite{poole2022dreamfusion}.} SDS is an optimization method by distilling pretrained diffusion models, also known as Score Jacobian Chaining (SJC)~\citep{wang2022score}.
 It is widely used in text-to-3D generation~\cite{poole2022dreamfusion,wang2022score,lin2022magic3d,metzer2022latent,wang2022score,chen2023fantasia3d} with great promise.
 Given a pretrained text-to-image diffusion model $p_t(\x_t|y)$ with the noise prediction network $\vepsilon_{\text{pretrain}}(\vx_t,t,y)$, SDS optimizes a single 3D representation with parameter $\theta\in\Theta$, where $\Theta$ is the space of $\theta$ with the Euclidean metric.
-Given a camera parameter $c$ with a distribution $p(c)$ and a differentiable rendering mapping $\vg(\cdot,c): \Theta \rightarrow \R^d$, denote $q_t^\theta(\x_t|c)$ as the distribution at time $t$ of the forward diffusion process starting from the rendered image $\vg(\theta,c)$ with the camera $c$ and 3D parameter $\theta$.
+Given a camera parameter $c$ with a distribution $p(c)$ and a differentiable rendering mapping $\vg(\cdot,c): \Theta \rightarrow \R^d$, denote $y^c$ as the ``\textit{view-dependent prompt}''~\citep{poole2022dreamfusion} (i.e., a text prompt with view information), $q_t^\theta(\x_t|c)$ as the distribution at time $t$ of the forward diffusion process starting from the rendered image $\vg(\theta,c)$ with the camera $c$ and 3D parameter $\theta$.
 SDS optimizes the parameter $\theta$ by solving

 where $t\sim \gU(0.02, 0.98)$, $\vepsilon\sim \gN(\bm{0},\mI)$, and $\x_t=\alpha_t\vg(\theta,c) + \sigma_t\vepsilon$.
 Its gradient is approximated by